 Sure, your best aunt wants to support you by buying everything in your

 But those things run out over time.
 Then you have to move to your friends.

-They do the same and if you have a couple good ones, you might be able to get a couple parties a year from them.
+They do the same and if you have a few good ones, you might be able to get a couple of parties a year from them.
 But that runs out too.

 Then they’re dodging you at the local grocery store (cause there’s only one)